globocom/secDevLabs/owasp-top10-2017-apps/a6/stegonography/README.md

     <img src="images/login_page.png"/>
 </p>

-A quick guess with the credentials `admin:admin` and we can successfully log-in to the application and get to the admin's control-panel, as shown by the image below:
+A quick `admin:admin` guess revealed that we can successfully log in to the application and get to the admin's control-panel, as shown by the image bellow:

 <p align="center">
     <img src="images/admin_page.png"/>